High-speed internet connection

-For users new to the Shared Shelf set of tools, we offer a DEMO environment where sample projects may be established, and participants may practice creating new projects, establishing fields within projects, adding and configuring users, and publishing to targets to DEMO versions of the Artstor Workspace and Shared Shelf Commons.
-If you would like to begin working with the Administrative tools and Shared Shelf in this DEMO environment, please contact your Implementation Manager to gain access.
+For users new to Shared Shelf, we offer a DEMO environment where sample projects may be established, and participants may practice creating new projects, establishing fields within projects, adding and configuring users, and publishing to DEMO versions of the Artstor Workspace and Shared Shelf Commons.
+If you would like to begin working with Administrative Tools and Shared Shelf in this DEMO environment, please contact your Implementation Manager.

-- Transfer your project from DEMO to your institution’s LIVE Shared Shelf environment
+- Assist in the transfer of your project from DEMO to your institution’s LIVE Shared Shelf environment

 - Give you access to the live Artstor Administrative Tools

-- Your implementation manager will contact your institution’s Artstor User Contact about your access to Artstor Administrative Tools.
+- Your Implementation Manager will contact your institution’s Artstor Administrator about your access to Artstor Administrative Tools.